mundyreimer/mundyreimer.github.io/_posts/2020-12-18-lindenmayer-grammars-0.md

 ### Applications

-So let's investigate how Lindenmayer used his L-systems to model the growth of algae.
+So let's investigate how Lindenmayer originally used his L-systems to model the growth of algae.
 We can see that he defined his systems components as follows:

 **Alphabet**: A B (both variables, no constants)